 How Big Cat Rescue Spends YOUR Money

 Sources of support.
 Big Cat Rescue has been a 501(c)(3) non profit entity since 1995.
 The two primary sources of revenue to support the cats and the educational activities are the revenue from the educational tours and donations from caring individuals, corporations and foundations.
 Donations to the sanctuary are tax deductible.
 The sanctuary receives no government funding and relies totally on private support, primarily from individuals.
-We pay no fund raising solicitors and the Founder receives no compensation from the sanctuary for her work.
-As a result, our management, general and fund raising expenses together account for less than 10% of total expenses.
+We pay no fund raising solicitors.
+As a result, our management, general and fund raising expenses together account for less than 20% of total expenses.
 Because tour revenue more than covers those expenses, 100% of your donations go directly to save the cats.

 Deficits through 2002.
 If donations made by the Founder, her former husband and his estate, and related entities are deducted, the sanctuary operated at a deficit for all of the years through 2002.
 In addition to covering cash deficits, the Founders donated income producing real estate to the sanctuary to provide investment income and begin to accumulate assets that could support the sanctuary in future years.
 During those years of deficits, the primary source of revenue to cover the shortfalls was a family business.
 That business has declined significantly in recent years.
 Fortunately, educational tour revenue and donations have filled that void.